ThomasRohde/PyBCM/README.md

 Access the application settings through "File" > "Settings."
 Here you can customize:

 *   **Visual Theme:** Choose from a variety of ttkbootstrap themes.
-*   **AI Generation:** Configure the maximum number of AI-generated capabilities and the range for first-level capabilities.
+*   **AI Generation:** Configure the maximum number of AI-generated capabilities, range for first-level capabilities, and select prompt templates for different operations.
 *   **Model Selection:** Select the LLM model to be used for AI features.
 *   **Layout:** Adjust layout algorithm, root font size, box dimensions, gaps, padding, target aspect ratio, and maximum level for visualization.
 *   **Coloring:** Customize the color scheme for different capability levels and leaf nodes in the visualizer.